uzee19/DevRev-Machine-Round/README.md

 Users could type a search query in the INPUT.

-Then an api would fetch the results of query and display the results as a dropdown.
+An api would fetch the results of query and display the results as a dropdown.

+Clicking on any of the options in dropwdown copies its value to the INPUT.

 ![alt text](public/dropdown.gif | width =100)